(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 PPM 695 Independent Study

 An independent study is a self-directed learning experience designed to develop a student’s ability to plan, organize, research, and report as well as develop specific skills beyond the classroom activity.
-An independent study must be related to the student’s academic program and is approved and monitored by a program faculty member.
+Independent studies are intended to provide exposure to concepts or topics which are not covered by any other course in the program.
+An independent study must be related to students’ academic program and is monitored by a program faculty member.
 Independent studies may take the form of either a reading or a special project.
-Students are required to obtain faculty approval and signature to register for PPM 695 Independent Study.
+Prerequisite: Instructor and Program Chair permission.
 Cr 3.

 PPM 696 Field Experience

-Students without a substantial and relevant work experience in public service are required to complete an internship during the course of their studies.
-Determination of whether an internship will be required will be made upon admission to the program with the waiver of the Field Experience.
-If the Field Experience was not waived the student must enroll in the zero credit course.
-The internship will be designated to expose the student to the formulation and implementation of public policy in a work setting.
+Determination of whether a field experience will be required will be made upon admission to the program.
+The field experience will be designated to expose students to the formulation and implementation of public policy in a work setting.
 It will usually be with a public or nonprofit agency, although internships with private agencies involved in a public policy issue may be accepted.
+Prerequisite: Instructor permission.
 Cr 0.

-The capstone seminar is designed to provide the PPM student with the opportunity to work as a member of a group on a capstone project under faculty supervision.
-The precise form of the capstone project is determined by the faculty member and may focus on a specific public policy or management issue.
-The project may take many forms, including a piece of policy research, the development of a strategic plan for a public, nonprofit agency, an organizational or human resource analysis, or a financial study, among others.
+The capstone seminar is designed to provide students with a classroom setting in which they can work on a capstone project individually, or on a group capstone project; both under faculty supervision.
+The projects, whether individual or group-based, may take many forms, including a piece of policy research, the development of a strategic plan for a public or nonprofit agency, an organizational or human resource analysis, a financial study, or others.
 The seminar meets on a regular basis throughout the semester.
-Students are required to obtain faculty approval and signature to register for PPM 699A Capstone.
+Prerequisite: Instructor permission.
 Cr 3.

 The capstone project is undertaken by students working independently or in a team, under faculty supervision.
-The capstone project requires the student to integrate knowledge and skills acquired in the PPM program, and to demonstrate competence in their application to a specific topic in public policy or management.
-The project may take many forms, including a piece of policy research, the development of a strategic plan for a public nonprofit agency, an organizational or human resource analysis, or a financial study, among others.
-The precise form will be determined by the student in consultation with his or her capstone advisor.
-Students are required to obtain faculty approval and signature to register for PPM 699B Capstone.
+The projects, whether individual or group-based, may take many forms, including a piece of policy research, the development of a strategic plan for a public or nonprofit agency, an organizational or human resource analysis, a financial study, or others.
+Students enrolling in the capstone project will arrange meetings with their capstone advisor directly.
+Prerequisite: Instructor permission.
 Cr 3.